arizona167/Faze/README.md

-#Faze is a web application project deployed on AWS
-#To streamline the deployment process on cloud
-#To also test the cloud security firewall.
+Faze is a web application project deployed on AWS to streamline the deployment process on cloud to also test the AWS firewall, AWS Shield and Security Groups